qizhit/fabflix/README.md

 ## Team Contributions
 We collaborated on demo recording and Jmeter testing.
 Our specific contributions were as follows:
-- Xuan Gu: wrote the README file, implemented K8s cluster functionalities.
+- Xuan Gu: wrote the README file, implemented K8s cluster functionalities, measured the performance using Jmeter.
-- Qizhi Tian: implemented Docker functionalities, finalized the Fabflix application.
+- Qizhi Tian: implemented Docker functionalities, measured the performance using Jmeter, finalized the Fabflix application.